-The law has been changed so that if employee shares or rights are exchanged for replacement shares or rights in a new company under a corporate restructure that happens on or after 1 July 2004, automatic rollover relief may be available so that there is no taxing point under the ESS tax rules.
-Corporate restructures affected include mergers, demergers and 100% takeovers.
-Any capital gain or capital loss made on the employee shares or rights because of the restructure will be disregarded where this rollover relief applies.
+If employee shares or rights are exchanged for replacement shares or rights in a new company under a corporate restructure that happens on or after 1 July 2004, rollover may be available so that there is no taxing point under the ESS tax rules.
+Corporate restructures affected include mergers, demergers (in limited circumstances) and 100% takeovers.
+Any capital gain or capital loss made on the employee shares or rights because of the restructure will be disregarded where this rollover applies.